ge25nab/Awesome-VLM-AD-ITS/README.md

 <a href="https://github.com/ge25nab/Awesome-VLMs-in-Autonomous-Driving-and-ITS/issues"><img src="https://img.shields.io/github/issues/ge25nab/Awesome-VLMs-in-Autonomous-Driving-and-ITS" alt="Issues Badge"/></a>
 <a href="https://github.com/ge25nab/Awesome-VLMs-in-Autonomous-Driving-and-ITS/blob/main/LICENSE"><img src="https://img.shields.io/github/license/ge25nab/Awesome-VLMs-in-Autonomous-Driving-and-ITS?color=2b9348" alt="License Badge"/></a>
 </div>

-This repository collects research papers on **Vision Language Models in Autonomous Driving and Intelligent Transportation Systems**.
+This repository collects research papers on __Vision-Language Models in Autonomous Driving and Intelligent Transportation Systems__.
 The repo maintained by [TUM-AIR](https://www.ce.cit.tum.de/air/home/) will be continuously updated to track the latest work in the community.

 If there are any omissions or suggestions, you're warmly welcome to reach out to us (xingcheng.zhou@tum.de or mingyu.liu@tum.de).